Skip to content

 While you may prefer a certain type of procedure, your request will be considered by the Planning Inspectorate.
 It may decide that your choice is not appropriate to your case and suggest an alternative procedure.
 The final decision in this respect will be that of the Planning Inspectorate.

+In some cases, a written procedure is the only way to proceed.
 For example, householder appeals can only be dealt with through written submissions.
 However, most other appeals can also be dealt with by means of an informal hearing or by an inquiry.

 Using one procedure in preference of another will not affect the outcome of the final decision.
 They all carry the same weight and will be considered in a fair and proper manner.